TykTechnologies/dashboard-sdk/README.md

 ## How to install

-To run the sdk please run
+To install the sdk please run

 `go get github.com/TykTechnologies/dashboard-sdk`